Alexhoup27/Hanoi-tower-pygame/README.md

 Hanoi tower.
 Squad: lone wolf.
 Today I want to present Hanoi tower.
-It`s simple puzzle with simple rules.
-My game created for people who wants just chil and take a rest after work by easy puzzle.
-The hardest thing in my game is phisics of moveable objects.
-I am inspeared by massive numders of games in google play) Have a good day =)
+It`s a simple puzzle with simple rules.
+My game is created for people who want just to chill and take a rest after work solving easy puzzle.
+The hardest thing in my game is physics of moveable objects.
+I am inspired by massive amount of games in google play) Have a good day =)